 Some of the most devastating roadway accidents are head-on collisions.
 Typically, very severe and often fatal injuries result in these types of crashes.
 Recovery can take months or even years, rather than days or weeks as we might see in other types of traffic collisions.
 Those who survive may require 24-hour daily care.

-Our team is dedicated to ensuring the rights of these victims and their families are preserved and their best interests are protected.
+Our Fort Lauderdale car accident lawyers are dedicated to ensuring the rights of these victims and their families are preserved and their best interests are protected.
 We know insurance companies will extend settlement offers early on in an attempt to absolve themselves and their insureds of far more substantial liability they are likely to face at trial.
 We engage insurers and other defendants in meaningful negotiations in an effort to work a favorable settlement for our clients.
 But we always prepare our cases for the possibility of trial, and we never hesitate to take it before a judge and jury if necessary.What is a Head-On Collision?

 The term “head-on collision” refers to any crash in which the front ends of two motor vehicles (cars, trucks, motorcycles, etc.) collide while traveling in opposite directions.